-Described as “bright-toned and vividly alluring” and “a sleek and glistening vocal talent” (San Francisco Chronicle) American soprano Emily Yocum Black is quickly emerging as a versatile and accomplished young performer of varying genres of music.
+Described as “bright-toned and vividly alluring” and “a sleek and glistening vocal talent” (San Francisco Chronicle) American soprano Emily Yocum Black is quickly emerging as a versatile and accomplished performer of varying genres of music.
 Known for her sparkling, clear timbre and particular gifts as a communicator, Emily feels at home in oratorio, chamber music, art song, opera, and musical theatre.
-Emily has performed major works with various orchestras and chamber ensembles including the Louisville Orchestra, Spire Chamber Ensemble, the Jackson Symphony, American Bach Soloists, Tafelmusik Baroque Orchestra, and Bourbon Baroque.
+Emily has performed major works with various orchestras and chamber ensembles including the Louisville Orchestra, Spire Chamber Ensemble, the Jackson Symphony, American Bach Soloists, Tafelmusik Baroque Orchestra, the Madison Bach Musicians, and Bourbon Baroque.